Keep Your Business Planning One Step Ahead of the Competition

 More often than not, companies compete in the following ways:

-Highly targeted customer focus
+Highly targeted customer focus and interaction

 Unique and attention-getting products or services

-To compete in today’s environment, plan to build upon your established area of strength while boosting additional strengths to win and keep customers.
+As you create your business plan, keep in mind the strongest competitive advantage held by your business and by each of your major competitors.
+Then, to compete in today’s environment, plan to build upon your established area of strength while boosting additional strengths to win and keep customers.
 For example, become known for price plus service, for service plus expanded customer focus, for tailored customer solutions plus competitive pricing.